numerai/numerox/numerox/examples/show_stakes.rst

     1.4520    3  3000  65059   0.001          poppyasshole
     C=0: ainteven,ted,cryptobattle33,enigma9,dcb,leninet,sweatybear,leverage,chillee

-You can optionally specify the tournament number and the column by which to sort.
+You can optionally specify the round number and the column by which to sort.

 You can add your own custom columns by grabbing the dataframe and inserting whatever columns you like::